What To Do If HSBC Declined Your Mortgage Application?

 What is the Expected Timeframe for HSBC Mortgage Processing?

-Typically, HSBC processes mortgage applications within two to four weeks.
+Typically, HSBC processes mortgage applications within 2 to 4 weeks.
 However, this timeframe isn’t set in stone.
 The duration can vary depending on several factors that are unique to each application.

 The complexity of your case can affect how quickly HSBC processes your mortgage.
 If your financial situation is straightforward, you might find that things move quite swiftly.